tranac/flying_bastion/GameDesignDoc.md

 ### User Control
 There is a menubar above the game window.
 (See **Layout: Game Screen**.)
 Pressing the `Pause` button will pause the game timer and game.
 A user will be able to enter their name before they begin a new name on the start screen. (see **Layout: Start Screen**).

+### Invincible Mode
+The user may select an invincible mode at the beginning of the game.
+In this mode, the player cannot die.
+The only way for the game to end is for the user to manually quit.
+This is selected by a radio button in the toolbar.
+No items have any effect in invincible mode, including bonus items.

 ## Layout
 There will be a start screen, a gameplay screen, and a finished screen.

 ### Start Screen
 The main screen includes the game name, a text box to enter a user name.
 A user **must** enter a name to start gameplay.
 A toolbar above also holds a start button, a pause button, and a quit button.
 The quit button will close the program.
 The start button will begin a new game and switch to the gameplay scree barring a user name input.
 The pause button currently does nothing.
+The toolbar also holds a radio button that the user may select if they want to play in invincible mode.

 ![Start Screen](images/startsreen.png "Start Screen")